ascholerChemeketa/cs160Reader/_sources/DataRepresentation/TwosComplement.rst

 .. topic:: Two's Complement Conversion

     To change the sign of a number, flip all the bits and add one.
-Ignore any carry past last original digit.
+Ignore any carry past the last original digit.

 For example, here is converting 5 to -5: